wp-plugins/terms-of-use-2/readme.txt

 *Fixed bug that overwrote custom options on plugin update.
 *Added shortcode for use of terms in pages or posts.
 *Fixed bug that showed Privacy Policy and Terms boxes when empty.
 *Added option to allow users to accept terms during signup.
+Known to not save correctly in WPMU.
+*Changed date format for profile page to the format selected on Settings > General *Fixed javascript bug that prevented collapse of windows on new/edit posts page *Added option to select which admin page to protect *Added option to select which front-end page to protect *Added option to select where users see the Terms of Use in the admin menu

 = 1.6 =
 *Added 'Settings' link on the plugins page